oss-review-toolkit/ort/docs/config-file-ort-yml.md

 The explanation consists of:

 * `reason` -- must be selected from a predefined list of options.
-* `comment` -- free text that provides an additional explanation.
+* `comment` -- free text that provides an optional explanation.

 ### Excluding Paths